 Pico is a big indoor/outdoor sit-down Mexican restaurant.
 They make excellent margaritas, the space is great for big groups, and the Mexican food is good enough (and comes out in large enough portions) that it’ll more than get the job done after a long day of sitting out in the sun while friends and/or family try to get you to swim in the ocean.

 While the beers are actually brewed in LIC, Rockaway Brewing Company has opened a cool tasting room on Beach 72nd Street.
-It’s a little further away from the main beach area, but it’s a worthy destination if you’re into craft beer.
+It’s a little further away from the main beach area, but it’s a worthy destination if you’re into craft beer and picnic tables.

-Post-Sandy, Bungalow Bar has done a really nice job renovating their old divey space.
+Post-Sandy, Bungalow Bar did a really nice job renovating their old divey space.
 They have an amazing setup on the bay looking out at the Manhattan skyline, the food is decent, and the crowd is pretty social.
-Hit this place for a drink.
+Hit this place for a drink overlooking the water.

 BEACH 97TH STREET CONCESSIONS

 Head over to the boardwalk at Beach 97th Street and you’ll find a large outdoor space filled with vendors, picnic tables, and occasionally live music.
-Here’s where you should get your food.
+Here are our favorite places to pick up food and drinks there.

 After several hours or minutes on the beach, you’ll inevitably want ice cream.
-That’s why Ample Hills exists.
-They make some of the best ice cream in NYC, and there’s a location in Bay 9 of the Riis Park Beach Bazaar.
-Get several scoops on a pretzel cone, and eat them before they melt all over your hands.
+That’s why Oddfellows exists.
+Get several scoops on a cone, and start the race against the melting clock.
+Sometimes they have soft serve available.